aliyun/terraform-provider-alicloud/website/docs/r/db_instance.html.markdown

 * `instance_name` - (Optional) The name of DB instance.
 It a string of 2 to 256 characters.
 * `instance_charge_type` - (Optional) Valid values are `Prepaid`, `Postpaid`, Default to `Postpaid`.
 * `period` - (Optional) The duration that you will buy DB instance (in month).
 It is valid when instance_charge_type is `PrePaid`.
 Valid values: [1~9], 12, 24, 36.
 Default to 1.
+* `monitoring_period` - (Optional) The monitoring frequency in seconds.
+Valid values are 5, 60, 300.
+Defaults to 300.
 * `auto_renew` - (Optional, Available in 1.34.0+) Whether to renewal a DB instance automatically or not.
 It is valid when instance_charge_type is `PrePaid`.
 Default to `false`.
 * `auto_renew_period` - (Optional, Available in 1.34.0+) Auto-renewal period of an instance, in the unit of the month.
 It is valid when instance_charge_type is `PrePaid`.
 Valid value:[1~12], Default to 1.
 * `zone_id` - (Optional) The Zone to launch the DB instance.
 From version 1.8.1, it supports multiple zone.